Newly inaugurated Indonesian President Subianto visits China in first overseas trip - Local News 8

 Associated Press

 BEIJING (AP) — Indonesian President Prabowo Subianto has pledged to maintain close ties with China during a meeting with Chinese leader Xi Jinping in Beijing, his first overseas stop since he took office three weeks ago.
-Subianto is seeking to strengthen relations with China, Indonesia’s largest trading partner and one of its most important foreign investors.
+Subianto is seeking to strengthen relations with China, Indonesia’s largest trading partner.
 Saturday’s visit to Beijing is Subianto’s second this year, following a visit in April as president-elect after winning the Indonesian presidential election in February.
+Subianto is scheduled to visit four other nations, including the U.S. and the U.K., suggesting that Indonesia will continue its longstanding stance of neutrality between Beijing and Washington.